Mikyo/metapattern.github.io/remedy/remedy.md

 ##### Who we are #####
 <br>
 ## Metapattern is a studio for emergent design. ##
-We are fast, immersive, storytellers: are a nimble, multidisciplinary creative team rooted in identity design,rapid prototyping and film.
-We believe in working light and fast until the work is ripe, then going deep to harvest
+We are fast, immersive, storytellers: a nimble, multidisciplinary creative team rooted in identity design,rapid prototyping and film.
+We believe in working light and fast until the work is ripe, then going deep to harvest.

+We work with Fortune 100 innovation teams, including Nike, GE Healthcare, Levi's, and Cisco to rapid-prototype their future.

 The process is the product.
 Work in the medium.
 Emotions before ideas.

-We believe that our process is our work.
-The curiosity we cultivate in truly understanding your work will live on in deliverables that your entire company, today and tomorrow, can revist and build on.
+We believe that our process *is* our work.

+How we do things.
+Why that matters.
+Steve will like light & fast.

+Metapattern seeks to distill the eternal principles your company is based on, then infusing everything.

 <!-- .slide: data-background="lib/img/stones.JPG" class="white" -->

 ## What will we do together? ##

+The curiosity we cultivate in truly understanding your work will live on in deliverables that your entire company, today and tomorrow, can revist and build on.

 #### Lead a revolution. ####